WGBH-MLA/AAPB2/app/views/override/national-history-day.md

       <img src="https://s3.amazonaws.com/americanarchive.org/override/NET_MrRogers.png" alt="In an NET Special featuring the Public Television Hearings in 1969, Fred Rogers, star of "Mister Rogers' Neighborhood", successfully advocates for the government to financially support educational television." />
     </a>

-    <em>"In an NET Special featuring the Public Television Hearings in 1969, Fred Rogers, star of "Mister Rogers' Neighborhood", successfully advocates for the government to financially support educational television."</em>
+    <em>In an NET Special featuring the Public Television Hearings in 1969, Fred Rogers, star of "Mister Rogers' Neighborhood", successfully advocates for the government to financially support educational television.</em>
   </span>

   <h2 class="override">Example Topics and Suggested Content</h2>